 Unacceptable terms fall into three categories.
 First, there are terms that imply connections that do not exist.
 Your corporate name cannot suggest, for example, that you are a branch of the government or that you offer services or products governed by financial legislation, such as trusts, loans, insurance and banking.

 The second type of unacceptable term is one that falsely describes your business.
 You cannot, for example, include terms that suggest that your company is selling cars when it is really selling only tires.

 Finally, obscene terms or terms that suggest that your business provides obscene, scandalous or immoral services are not allowed.

-You may submit your proposed name along with your application for incorporation or you may ask, by fax or E-commerce, for pre-approval of your proposed name.
+You may submit your proposed name along with your application for incorporation or you may ask for pre-approval of your proposed name.
 If you choose to submit your name along with your complete application, please be aware that if Corporations Canada rejects your proposed name, the entire application will be refused.
 A pre-approved name can prevent this situation from happening.
 There is no fee for this service.
-Send your application via fax to 613-941-4803, or through the Corporations Canada Online Filing Centre.
+Send your application through the Corporations Canada Online Filing Centre.

 Your application for pre-approval or for incorporation should be as complete as possible.
 If your first application is rejected, you may reapply with additional information later, but it is easier, and less expensive, to include all the relevant information the first time.
 Information considered relevant includes descriptions of your product or service, your customers and where your business will operate.

 The name approval process does not guarantee protection against names or trade-marks existing at the time the name is approved.
 While the Nuans Name Search Report is usually very reliable, the Nuans system is not foolproof.
 The responsibility for ensuring your business name does not infringe on the rights of others is yours alone.
 It is also up to you to make sure that no new business names or registered trade-marks infringe on your rights.